sian504/jetsetters-journal/README.md

 To setup my MongoDB Database URI, signed into their site, then followed these steps:
 - I Navigated to the Cluster I wished to set up my database in and clicked on collections.
-- I clicked create database and set up my database called blogsite.
+- I clicked create database and set up my database called The Jetsetters Journal.
 - I then set up the three collections I needed for the project, Users, Locations and Recommendations.
 - I clicked on the Connect button.
 - I clicked Connect Your Application.